Q&A and PowerPoint Presentation—Virtual Budget Information Evening—March 2, 2023

 Additional funding for student services has been identified in the 2023–24 budget.
 This may include additions to personnel, such as resource teachers, counsellors, clinicians, and educational assistants, and additions to programming, such as specialized equipment and technology.
 The addition of resources at both the school and system levels will reflect RETSD’s commitment to inclusive education.
 Consideration is also based on community- and site-based characteristics.
 Currently, three of our senior years schools are partnering with community mental health service staff to provide on-site therapy for students; we plan to expand that service this year.

 RETSD has a commitment to a staffing model that keeps class sizes as low as possible.
-Decisions about the allocation of additional teachers prioritizes schools that are experiencing enrolment pressures.
+Decisions about the allocation of additional teachers prioritize schools experiencing enrolment pressures.
 Educational assistants (EAs) play a prominent role in inclusive educational service delivery, as their job is to support and supplement the work of classroom teachers.
 Annually, school staff participate in a class review process to identify strengths and support areas in their class.
 This data is used to inform decisions about classroom supports.
 School principals will continue to assign EAs to classroom teachers based on need.

 RETSD has curriculum and student services consultants who work with teachers and school administration to support the learning and well-being of our students.
 Consultants are teachers who have been assigned to these roles because of their expertise in their area of focus.
 Even though the number of consultants has been reduced through successive budgeting cycles, they are part of the team of people who have a direct impact on the success of our students.
 Consultants provide professional support to teachers, individually or in large and small groups.
 You can often find them in classrooms co-planning or co-teaching.
 Consultants provide alignment across the division.
 They support resource management, data collection, and implementation of the curriculum.
-Student services consultants ensure successful transition to school and to the community for students with additional needs and support appropriate educational programming across our schools.
+Student services consultants ensure a successful transition to school and to the community for students with additional needs and support appropriate educational programming across our schools.

 RETSD believes in supporting student learning through exemplary learning opportunities for all staff.
 In student services, training is provided to all new resource teachers and counsellors to assist them in obtaining the skills required to fulfil their new roles.
 Additional training is available for these student services personnel and classroom teachers in areas they identify as needs.
 Examples of training include augmentative/alternative communication, violent threat risk assessment, non-violent crisis intervention, executive functioning, and working with students who have autism.